Vehicle crossovers or dropped kerbs

 Unsuccessful applications

 If it is not possible for a crossing to be provided we will advise you in writing.
-Applications are assessed against the criteria outlined in the guidance, and the main reasons for declined applications are provided in the Vehicle crossover householder guidance notes (PDF).
+Applications are assessed against the criteria outlined in the guidance, on a case-by-case basis and the main reasons for declined applications are provided in the Vehicle Crossover householder guidance.
+Our officers need to ensure that the proposed dropped kerb meets legal requirements and would safely provide access to and from the public highway.
+Therefore, we cannot approve an application if it does not meet the criteria relating to key and legal requirements, amount of space required or road safety considerations.

 We often get requests from companies who wish to join our list of approved contractors.